 The easiest and most visible improvement you can make to your typography is to use a professional font, like those found in font recommendations.

-Avoid goofy fonts, monospaced fonts, and system fonts, especially times new roman and Arial.
+Avoid goofy fonts, monospaced fonts, most free fonts, and system fonts—especially Times New Roman and Arial.

 Use curly quotation marks, not straight ones (see straight and curly quotes).